Advertisement

 Jan Aldrin Callorina

-member of the Philippine Mental Health Association, also does various feature write-ups for local/international media companies, a digital gaming hobbyist, and an e-sports enthusiast.
+member of the Philippine Mental Health Association, also does various feature write-ups for local/international media companies, a digital gaming hobbyist, e-sports enthusiast and $HIVE enthusiast.

 Related Posts